framps/raspberryTools/digitalPhotoFrame/README.md

    1. `sudo systemctl enable pictureUpload.service`
    1. `sudo systemctl start pictureViewer.service`
    1. `sudo systemctl start pictureUpload.service`

 ## Upload photos and videos

-1. The digital photo frame will get an IP with DHCP from the local network router.
+1. The digital photo frame will request an IP with DHCP from the local network router.
 Check your local router for the IP.
-2. Open this IP with port 8080 (`http:/<ip>:8080`) and select or drop the pictures and photos to upload
+2. Open this IP with port 8080 (`http:/<ip>:8080`) and select or drop the photos and videos to upload